 Another destination that attracts many tourists is Cu Chi Tunnels, one of the national historical monuments in Vietnam.
 The tunnels are an underground defense system in Cu Chi District about 60 km to the northwest of Ho Chi Minh City.
 The tunnels reached 10 meters below ground and stretched more than 250 kilometers.

 Ben Thanh Market is a famous local market to both Vietnamese and international tourists.
 This lively market is not only a commercial place in Ho Chi Minh City but also a landmark milestone in Vietnamese history.
-If you are looking for more shopping ideas, check out our guides on what to buy in Ho Chi Minh City and shopping malls in Ho Chi Minh City.
+If you are looking for more shopping ideas, check out our guides on what to buy in Ho Chi Minh City.

 Ben Thanh Market